 At all costs, whenever a question like this is asked, try to stay positive and answer with enthusiasm even when you feel as though you may not feel that enthusiastic.
 This is because you can always come back to the interviewer at a later date, potentially by email, and ask if there is an opportunity to change some of the requirements like business travel.
 If you aren’t comfortable with travel, it's advised that you be honest and tell your hiring manager that you aren’t.
 They will decide whether this is a deal-breaker or not.

 What does "percentage of time willing to travel" refer to?

 In most circumstances, let's say you are employed full-time.
 That means you will be working 1,920 hours a year.
-Percentage of travel is a portion of that total amount of hours or days that you are willing to travel.
-For example, if your employer is asking you to travel at least 20% of the time, that means up to 384 hours traveled.
-Or in other words, around 16 days out of the year.
-It's important that you clarify with your employer whether that is including weekends or not.
+The percentage of travel is a portion of the total amount of hours or days you are willing to travel.
+For example, if your employer asks you to travel at least 20% of the time, that means up to 384 hours traveled.
+Or, in other words, around 16 days out of the year.
+You must clarify with your employer whether that is including weekends or not.
 It is okay to say to your employer that you would prefer not to travel for business on weekends.